Intern resume...is that even a thing?

 What's the difference between an internship resume and a college resume?

 Before you get down to the nitty-gritty of it, let's clear a few things:

 You are still in college.
 Your experience in the real world is, in all probability, limited.
-The objective is to showcase that in the best possible way and not instead get drowned out by other resumes and give up altogether.
+The objective is to showcase that in the best possible way and not instead get drowned out by other internship resumes and give up altogether.

-- Recruiters won't be expecting you to have an extensive professional experience.
+- Recruiters won't be expecting you to have extensive professional experience.
 That's the major difference between an internship resume and a regular college resume.

 Your end goal is the college resume which you'll finish after graduation.
 The objective of the internship resume is to pack your final college resume with enough relevant experience that gives you an edge over others.